shivanshuag/securesite/digest_md5/README.txt

 ---------------------------

 You can set up a password database in the same way you create a Drupal database.
-However, you should create a special database user for your password database.
+Your password database should have its own user.
 No other database users should have access to the password database.

 2. Edit the configuration file
 ------------------------------